Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 Further reading about trips I’ve done with World Expeditions

-- What a Day Looks Like on a Multi-Week Trekking Expedition in India
+- A Day on a Multi-Week Trekking Expedition in India

 - 20 Photos That Will Make You Want to Trek in Northern India